 The standard also requires manufacturers and importers of hazardous chemicals to provide Safety Data Sheets to users of the chemicals describing potential hazards and other information.
 They must also attach hazard warning labels to containers of the chemicals.
 Employers must make SDSs available to workers.
 They must also train their workers in the hazards caused by the chemicals workers are exposed to and the appropriate protective measures that must be used when handling the chemicals.

-The BPP standard requires employers to protect workers from infection with human bloodborne pathogens in the workplace.
-The standard covers all workers with “reasonably anticipated” exposure to blood or other potentially infectious materials (OPIM).
+OSHA's 1910.1030, Bloodborne Pathogens Standard requires employers to protect workers from infection with human bloodborne pathogens in the workplace.
+The standard covers all workers with "reasonably anticipated" exposure to blood or other potentially infectious materials (OPIM).

 It requires that information and training be provided:

 The Bloodborne Pathogens standard also requires advance information and training for all workers in research laboratories who handle human immunodeficiency virus (HIV) or hepatitis B virus (HBV).